 - Client type or sector

 Filtering matters more than volume.
-Prospects want to find relevant experience fast.
+Prospects want to quickly find relevant experience.

 Update Management as a Strategic Requirement

-Even the best website becomes outdated within 6–12 months if it isn’t maintained.
+Even the best website becomes outdated within 6 to 12 months if it is not maintained.

-The challenge: Those with time lack access, and those with access lack time.
+The challenge is that those with time to update the website frequently lack access, while those with access usually lack the time

 Two viable solutions: